LanceJZ/Asteroids-Reimagined/README.md

 Big Shot now takes out multiple rocks(5), enemies(2).
 Player can change active secondary weapon if they have more than one.
 UI for active secondary weapon added.
 Remade icon files.
 Remade player ship model.
+Enemys/UFOs don't hit small rocks.
+UFOs don't shoot other enemies, but they can hit each other.